gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_SQXTUN	; Used in aarch64-simd.md.
     UNSPEC_SSRA		; Used in aarch64-simd.md.
     UNSPEC_USRA		; Used in aarch64-simd.md.
-    UNSPEC_SRSRA	; Used in aarch64-simd.md.
-    UNSPEC_URSRA	; Used in aarch64-simd.md.
     UNSPEC_SRSHR	; Used in aarch64-simd.md.
     UNSPEC_URSHR	; Used in aarch64-simd.md.
     UNSPEC_SQSHLU	; Used in aarch64-simd.md.